Press Release

 SLV Social Practice Arts Resident comes to San Luis, CO

-San Luis (October 1) - Visual artist Shelby Head is visiting San Luis and surrounding communities for an extended period of time to take part in preserving the history of the 1843 Sangre de Cristo Land Grant through community participation and art.
+San Luis (October 1) - Visual artist Shelby Head is visiting San Luis and the surrounding communities for an extended period to help preserve the history of the 1843 Sangre de Cristo Land Grant through community participation and art.

-Participation from the community is highly encouraged.
+Community participation is highly encouraged.
 Residences of Costilla County are invited to donate items for the shrine from today through December 31, 2019.
 Donation drop-off is at the Land Rights Council building in San Luis.
-Suggested items donate: chokecherry jam, bischtoes, pinon, chicos, fava bean (dried), pretty bowls, osha (herbs), atole, red chili (ristra), candles, a variety of cloth (to cover the base), sage, Devon Pena corn, photocopies of photographs, etc… The shrine is large and a lot of items are needed.